Further support for Kennedy’s disease

 Ask your GP for a referral to a neurologist who is familiar with Kennedy's disease.

 Due to its rarity, there is only one dedicated clinic in the UK in London offering support with Kennedy's disease.
 The clinic can provide access to multidisciplinary care, a specialist nurse and ways to get involved in research.
 Watch the video at the top of this page to find out about the clinic.

 You can also contact our MND Connect helpline for guidance on MND care centres and networks in the UK, where Kennedy's disease is also supported.
 Your closest MND care centre or network, or neuro clinic may be helpful if you cannot get to the Kennedy's disease clinic in London.

 How can I contact other people living with Kennedy's disease?

 Support for people living with or affected by Kennedy's disease can be difficult to find, due to the rarity of the condition.
 The following may help you share support with others affected by the condition:

 A UK based charity focused on awareness of Kennedy's disease and funding for research into the condition.

 An American organisation supporting people with Kennedy's disease.
 Their website includes a blog and you may be able to virtually meet other people living with Kennedy's disease on the online forum.

 Kennedy's disease raising awareness (Facebook group)

-This Facebook group may be helpful for people who want to virtually meet others living with the condition.
+A Facebook group for people living with the condition.
 Please note that the MND Association is not responsible for the group or moderation of its content.